UMCFS/Rules/MarketplaceRules.md

 __Purchased from an authorized retailer:__ the amount of money paid for your item on a receipt after any discounts, but before taxes and other costs.
 __Purchased from a private party or non-authorized retailer:__ the lowest value between these sources shall be used: the actual item sale price (before tax etc.), MSRP, or the current item pricing from an authorized retailer.

-**(At) Cost** - Cost is the base value, plus applicable real, direct costs, such as tax paid, shipping charges paid, and the cost of a Micro Center transferrable warranty, if applicable.
+**(At) Cost** - Cost is the **Base Value**, plus applicable real, direct costs, such as tax paid, shipping charges paid, and the cost of a Micro Center transferrable warranty, if applicable.

 **Full system build** - A functioning PC, minus peripherals and OS.
 A full build shall be assembled with a case, PSU, motherboard, CPU, RAM, disk, and modern GPU. **To qualify as a full system build, the PC must contain a discrete GPU currently being manufactured and sold** such as Nvidia RTX 3000, 2060 series, or 1600 series, or AMD RX 6000 series.
 This discourages those shucking GPUs out of pre-builts and reselling here.